We can all agree that sipping wine on a sunny terrace is more enjoyable than hanging around the airport.

 If you’ve got more, time we suggest you venture into the Palais Royal, a hidden garden in the middle of Paris.
 Take a moment on a bench or grab a coffee at the trendy Café Kitsuné, an Instagrammer’s dream!

-Make your way back to the station, and be sure not to get distracted!No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+Make your way back to the station, and be sure not to get distracted!Want our insider’s guide to eating in Paris?
+Just add your email address in the form below!

 After spending countless hours (and euros!) at Paris’ fromageries and two years working at Michelin-star restaurant Septime, Paris’ food culture has become a part of Jess.
 She is the Operations Manager and very first guide for Devour Paris.